rodneyrehm/jsbin-sync/README.md

 * switching CLI pattern to sub-commands
 * adding option `concurrency` to throttle number of parallel requests
 * adding command `backup` to download all bins
+* adding command `list` to print all known remote bins

 ### 0.2.1 (November 6th 2015) ###